 There are three basic steps to estimating a concrete project: the estimate of how much material that you will be using, labor and pricing.
 There are 21 materials in your basic quantity outline.
 These include various footings, walls, grades, columns, beams, slabs, stairs, paving, curbs and gutters along with the various forms, concrete and finishes.
-Once you determine your takeoff, then you can recapitulate and price.
 Don't forget the miscellaneous items, waste and labor production rates.
 Overbid and you may lose the job; underbid,and you lose money.
 It's better to take time to be as precise in your estimates as possible.

 Things You'll Need